-Bold silhouettes and shapes on a wall can be a great canvas for you to place things on top of them.
+Framing silhouettes can be a great canvas for you to fill them up with vases, artwork, photographs, travel mementos, and books.
 Silhouettes can be anything from large geometric shapes in a specific color block to more intricate designs that resemble natural subjects or a city skyline.
-As opposed to a mural, these silhouettes on a wall are meant to be a framing device for anything you may want to put on it.
-For example, if you have a gallery wall of family photos, a large diagonal against the wall will give the placement of your pictures movement.
+As opposed to a mural, these silhouettes on a wall are meant to be a framing device for anything you want.
+For example, if you have a gallery wall of family photos, a large diagonal silhouette against the wall will give the placement of your pictures a sense of movement.

 Color washing is a form of glaze painting or faux painting where you place a layer of glaze over a base color.
-Then, you use sponges, stippling brushes, or rags to create a texture that crawls across the wall to make for an interesting heathered look.
-This technique works best when you use a color with a great gradient.
-Darker cool colors tend to take on strié well and will give a subtle effect that makes the cool tones pop even more.
-If you want to go for a lighter color, using a pastel or softer version of that color will make sure that the contrast stays soft between the glazed layer and the base later.
+Then, use sponges, stippling brushes, or rags to create a texture that crawls across the wall to make for an interesting heathered look.
+This technique works best when you use a color with a greater gradient.
+Darker cool colors will give a subtle effect that makes the cool tones pop even more.
+If you want to go for a lighter color, using a pastel or softer version of that color will make sure that the contrast stays soft between the glazed layer and base later.

 Ombre is a color effect where you have a color slowly transition into white.
 This gradient effect creates a bright wall with an interesting movement that will capture your guests’ attention.
 You can achieve this with a gradient that is more gradual and smoother.
 You can also choose to make it more textured by using sponge brushes or impasto techniques to create a raised texture.
-This kind of wall art will work best with thinner walls and can become a great accent that can complement or contrast the furniture in your room.
+This kind of wall art will work best with thinner walls and can become a great accent that can complement or contrast the living room furniture.

-Bring back the fun of stamps from childhood into your new home with wall stamping.
-These are an alternative to wall stencils if you are looking for specific patterns.
-Wall stamping is great for when you want designs that are smaller and less convenient than a wall stencil.
-All you need to do is roll on the paint and you get a beautiful pattern with a strong press.
-You can also bring this across rooms to create motifs across your home.
+Wall stamping is an alternative to wall stencils if you are looking for specific patterns.
+This technique is great for when you want designs that are smaller and more convenient than a wall stencil.
+All you need to do is roll on the paint and give a strong press, then you have an interesting design.
+You can also bring this across a wall to create an eye-catching motif.

-The strié technique is a classic faux-painting technique that is making a comeback to modern living rooms everywhere.
-The strié look is achieved by glazing a wall and then dragging a wallpaper paste brush down the still-wet glaze.
+The strié technique is a classic faux-painting style that is making a comeback into modern living rooms everywhere.
+The look is achieved by glazing a wall, then dragging a wallpaper paste brush down the still-wet glaze.
 This gives off a striped look that is soft and textured without the harsh lines of a conventional striped wall.
-The light contrast between the base and the glaze colors makes for an interesting effect that is pleasing to the eye without it becoming a jarring difference that would stress the eyes out when looking at it.
+The light contrast between the base and the glaze colors makes for an interesting effect that is pleasing without becoming a jarring difference.